a16z/helios/README.md

 Helios is still experimental software.
 While we hope you try it out, we do not suggest adding it as your main RPC in wallets yet.
 Sending high-value transactions from a wallet connected to Helios is discouraged.

-### Additional Options
+### Additional CLI Options <a id="additional-cli-options"></a>

 `--consensus-rpc` or `-c` can be used to set a custom consensus layer rpc endpoint.
 This must be a consensus node that supports the light client beaconchain api.
 We recommend using Nimbus for this.
 If no consensus rpc is supplied, it defaults to `https://www.lightclientdata.org` which is run by us.

 `--checkpoint` or `-w` can be used to set a custom weak subjectivity checkpoint.
-This must be equal the first beacon blockhash of an epoch.
+This must be equal the first beacon block hash of an epoch.
 Weak subjectivity checkpoints are the root of trust in the system.
 If this is set to a malicious value, an attacker can cause the client to sync to the wrong chain.
 Helios sets a default value initially, then caches the most recent finalized block it has seen for later use.

 `--network` or `-n` sets the network to sync to.
 Current valid options are `mainnet` and `goerli`, however users can add custom networks in their configuration files.